Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Introduction

-To the best of our knowledge, this is the first work to formulate a joint power-control and optimal-stopping-rule problem that also incorporates a delay constraint.
-Moreover, we study the problem in the presence of interference from the SU to the PU due to the imperfect sensing mechanism.
+To the best of our knowledge, this is the first work to study the joint power-control and optimal-stopping-rule problem in a multi channel CR system.
+Our contribution in this work is the formulation of a joint power-control and optimal-stopping-rule problem that also incorporates a delay constraint and present a low complexity solution in the presence of interference/collision constraint from the SU to the PU due to the imperfect sensing mechanism.
 The preliminary results in \cite{Ewaisha_Throughput_Maximization} consider an overlay framework for single user case while neglecting sensing errors.
 But in this work, we also study the problem in the underlay scenario where interference is allowed from the secondary transmitter (ST) to the primary receiver (PR) and extend to multiple SU case.
-We propose a low-complexity algorithm that involves closed-form expressions to solve both the overlay as well as the underlay problems.
-Although we assume that the sequence by which the channels are sensed is fixed, our optimal closed-form solutions allow the incorporation of the dynamic programming sorting algorithm, proposed in \cite{Sensing_Order_Poor}, to find the optimal sequence.

-We also discuss the applicability of our formulation in typical delay-constrained scenarios where packets tend to arrive simultaneously and have the same deadline.
-We show that the proposed algorithm can be used to solve the problem offline, to maximize the throughput and meet the deadline constraint at the same time.
-We also propose an online algorithm that gives higher throughput compared to the offline approach while meeting the deadline constraint.
+We also generalize the solution to the multi-SU case when the number of SUs is large.
+We discuss the applicability of our formulation in typical delay-constrained scenarios where packets arrive simultaneously and have a same deadline.
+We show that the proposed algorithm can be used to solve this problem offline, to maximize the throughput and meet the deadline constraint at the same time.
+Moreover, we propose an online algorithm that gives higher throughput compared to the offline approach while meeting the deadline constraint.